cap-js/docs/node.js/authentication.md

 [Learn more about signature cache and its configuration.](https://www.npmjs.com/package/@sap/xssec#signature-cache)[.learn-more]

-The _token decode cache_, on the other hand, can be configured programmatically during bootstrapping, for example in a [custom `server.js`](cds-server#custom-server-js) file, as follows:
+The _token decode cache_, on the other hand, can only be configured programmatically during bootstrapping, for example in a [custom `server.js`](cds-server#custom-server-js) file, as follows:
 ```js
 require('@sap/xssec').Token.enableDecodeCache(config?)
 ```